-As of December 31, 2021 and 2020, the Company's cash equivalents consisted of a money market fund, which was valued based upon Level 1 inputs.
-The Company's cash equivalents as of December 31, 2020 also included commercial paper, which was valued based upon Level 2 inputs.
-The Company's marketable securities as of December 31, 2021 and 2020 consisted of commercial paper and asset-backed and U.S. government agency debt securities, which were valued based upon Level 2 inputs.
-The Company's marketable securities as of December 31, 2021 also included corporate debt securities and foreign government agency debt securities, which were valued based upon Level 2 inputs.
+As of December 31, 2022 and 2021, the Company's cash equivalents consisted of a money market fund, which was valued based upon Level 1 inputs.
+The Company's marketable securities as of December 31, 2022 and 2021 consisted of commercial paper, and corporate debt, asset-backed and U.S. government agency debt securities, which were valued based upon Level 2 inputs.
+The Company's marketable securities as of December 31, 2021 also included foreign government agency debt securities, which were valued based upon Level 2 inputs.
+The Company's marketable securities as of December 31, 2022 also included U.S. government debt securities, which were valued based upon Level 2 inputs.

 In determining the fair value of its Level 2 investments, the Company relied on quoted prices for identical securities in markets that are not active.
 These quoted prices were obtained by the Company with the assistance of a third-party pricing service based on available trade, bid and other observable market data for identical securities.
 Quarterly, the Company compares the quoted prices obtained from the third-party pricing service to other available independent pricing information to validate the reasonableness of the quoted prices provided.
 The Company evaluates whether adjustments to third-party pricing are necessary and, historically, the Company has not made adjustments to quoted prices obtained from the third-party pricing service.
-During the years ended December 31, 2021 and 2020, there were no transfers into or out of Level 3.
+During the years ended December 31, 2022 and 2021, there were no transfers into or out of Level 3